debapriya9b/cookbook/README.md

 **Add | Edit | Delete | Read a Recipe**

-In addition to my final recipes, I've created about 10 test recipes, mostly *Abcd*, *Efgh* in order to check the add recipe functionality,flash message functionality etc. These recipes were created using my actual account, and several test accounts.All these recipes can be viewed without logging in.
+In addition to my final recipes, I've created about 10 test recipes, in order to check the add recipe functionality,flash message functionality etc. These recipes were created using my actual account, and several test accounts.All these recipes can be viewed without logging in.

 **Edit,Delete button**:If the user login,then only for their own recipes edit and delete button will be visible.Tested.